luisarizmendi/openshift-edge-demos/demos/ztp/doc/02-gitops.md

 If you find issues and you want to start over, remove the ArgoCD Applications, be sure that the Baremetal and InfraEnv Objects are deleted, and create again the `00-argocd-app.yaml` (probably you will need to create the BMC secret again)

+> **NOTE**
+> Always that you find any issue, check the status of your VPN to be sure that it is still up.